5 Tips for Transition

 Recovery should continue when you go home.
 Discuss a daily routine with the physical, occupational and speech therapists, and work with home care professionals to set short and long-term goals while at home.
 Staying focused on goals will motivate you to get stronger, and you’ll minimize the risk of returning back to a hospital or rehab facility.

-4. Take advantage of resources.
+4. Take advantage of the resources.

 There are a lot of things to think about when transitioning back home, but your rehab facility will guide you as you make crucial decisions regarding home care services, medical equipment, or adaptive equipment that may be needed.
 They can also put you in touch with resources available within your community.
 Local communities have a wealth of services such as delivering meals, light housekeeping, transportation and counseling, all of which will provide a helping hand while still enabling independence.